 - Because I wanted my husband to bring me a banana and he brought me the wrong kind of banana.

 - Because I wanted to try sushi with chocolate so badly that my husband made one for me, and it didn’t taste good… but I still wanted to eat it.

 I’m just not like that, usually, I’m a semi-functional, centered person.
 But pregnancy changed me.
-I went from completely normal to have all these weird early pregnancy symptoms.
+I went from completely normal to having all these weird early pregnancy symptoms.